cosinekitty/astronomy/source/kotlin/doc/-astronomy/rotation-hor-eqd.md

 #### Return

-    A rotation matrix that converts HOR to EQD at `time` and for `observer`.
+A rotation matrix that converts HOR to EQD at time and for observer.

 ## Parameters